GregUtas/robust-services-core/docs/RSC-Cpp11-Exclusions.md

 template is a base class

   The template argument must currently be included after the class template name.
-- [ ] instantiation of the entire class template occurs when a member is referenced
+- [ ] instantiation of the entire class template occurs when a member is used

-  The definition of the template argument(s) must be visible at that point, even if they are not needed for a successful compile (e.g. if the template's code only uses the type `T*`, not `T`)
+  The definition of the template argument(s) must be visible at this point, even if they are not needed for a successful compile (e.g. if the template's code only uses the type `T*`, not `T`)
 - [ ] explicit instantiation
 - [ ] `using` for alias templates (`Parser.GetUsing` and others)